jolivercodes/College-Recruitment-Improvement-Study/README.md

 ## Impact

-These insights will help CCM better target its recruitment strategies and improve pathways into computing education, especially for women and nonbinary students.
+These insights will help CCM better target its recruitment strategies and improve pathways into computing education.